crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ========================

 Warrior mages begin the game with a mix of physical combat and magic skills, though usually excel at neither.
-They start with a book of spells, and usually with some way of defending themselves.
+They start with a library of spells and (usually) some way of defending themselves.

 Transmuters
   Transmuters specialise in transmutation magic, and can cause strange changes in themselves and others.
 They deal damage primarily in unarmed combat, often using transformations to enhance their defensive and offensive capabilities.
+  They also enter the dungeon with a potion of lignification.

 Warpers
   Warpers specialise in translocation magic, and are experts in travelling long